ExtReMLapin/mordhau_mass_Frankensteiner_generator/README.md

 * backup the file

+* run the generator with `lua mordhau.lua` using powershell/cmd/what you want to run lua files

 * find the lines with `CharacterProfiles=(Name=INVTEXT(` at the start

 * replace all the lines with the generated faces (from the generated file)